dmavrides/dmavrides.github.io/_pages/recs.md

 * <a href="https://amzn.to/3E4RdXQ">Adjustable Weight Vest</a> - If you get too good at doing regular pull-ups and want to continue the progressive overload.
 * <a href="https://amzn.to/3E2FiK7">Miracle Fruit Tablets</a> - Like hallucinogenics for your taste-buds. <a href="https://www.youtube.com/watch?v=8O8WG0d9jaY&ab_channel=WeirdExplorer">Here's</a> a history and video-review of the fruit by a youtuber that I like.
 Pretty interesting.
 * Humidifier - If you live somewhere dry.
 I grew up in Florida and never had humidity issues, but since moving to the northeast using one of these has saved me.
 I also use <a href="https://amzn.to/3fBl6ph">these</a> to help keep it from growing mold.
 They don't work perfectly, but reduce the cleaning frequency by a lot.
-* <a href="https://amzn.to/3DZTiEx">Blender</a> with shaker-cup attachments for protein shakes/smoothies - I use my blender very regularly to make protein shakes, and it's a huge life improvement to have the cup attachments - saves a ton of cleaning time and I almost always only want that amount anyway.
+* <a href="https://amzn.to/3DZTiEx">Blender</a> with shaker-cup attachments for protein shakes/smoothies - I use my blender very regularly to make protein shakes, and it's a huge life improvement to have the cup attachments - saves a ton of cleaning time and I almost always only want that amount anyway. <a href="https://dmavrides.github.io/_pages/smoothie_recipe/">Some brief context + my favorite smoothie recipe.</a>
 * <a href="https://amzn.to/3zIcHae">Fitbit</a> - I started using one of these a year ago and think it's worth having.
 It saves me a few minutes of time every day when checking the time/weather.
 It has a vibrating alarm you can use if you don't want to wake up a significant other or roommate.
 It tracks your heart rate/exercise and links with apps like Strava.
 It tracks how much you sleep and how restful your sleep is.
 * <a href="https://amzn.to/3SYSMLj">Tungsten cube</a> - This (expensive) 1.5 inch cube is almost certainly heavier per unit volume than anything else of its size that you've held.
 Holding it is just surprising, and makes you contemplate how gravity is really a force.
 It surprises others whenever I give it to them to hold, and that gives me joy.
 Made popular by <a href="https://thume.ca/2019/03/03/my-tungsten-cube/">Tristan Hume's blog post</a>, which gives a longer description and his justification for the purchase.
 * <a href="https://amzn.to/3U8K4eS">Zojirushi Rice Cooker</a> - When I moved to NYC and went to purchase things to fill my apartment, I almost bought a cheap Oster rice cooker like the one my family's always used.
 I'd heard that Zojirushi Rice Cookers are worth it despite being expensive, so I treated myself and spent the extra money.
 It's always made me amazing rice, and plays a happy little tune that makes me smile whenever it's done cooking. :)